civican/legisinfo/44-1/bills/S-5/bill_text.md

   indicate that a class of persons is no longer specified for the purpose of subsection 111(2).

-> **Explanatory Note**:
-> Existing text of subsections 110(2) and (3):
-> *Existing Text*:
-> > The Minister may, by notice published in the `Canada Gazette`, vary the significant new activities in relation to a living organism in respect of which a notice has been given under subsection (1) or indicate that subsection 106(4) no longer applies with respect to that living organism.
-> > A notice referred to in subsection (1) or (2) shall indicate, by inclusion or exclusion, the significant new activities in relation to the living organism in respect of which subsection 106(4) is to apply, and where regulations in respect of those significant new activities are not made under paragraphs 114(1)(c), (d) and (g), specify the information to be provided to the Minister under that subsection, the date on or before which it is to be provided and the period within which it is to be assessed under section 108.

 ### Section 42

 Section 111 of the Act is renumbered as subsection 111(1) and is amended by adding the following:

 **(2)** A person who is within a class of persons that is specified in a notice published under subsection 110(1) or (3) — or, if the class is varied by a notice published under subsection 110(4), within the class as varied — is not required to be notified under subsection (1) with respect to the living organism to which the notice relates.

-> **Explanatory Note**:
-> New.

 ### Section 43

 Subsections 112(3) and (4) of the Act are replaced by the following:

-**(3)** **If** a living organism is on the Domestic Substances List or is to be added to the List under subsection (1) **or 105.1(1)**, the Minister may amend the List to indicate that subsection 106(3) applies with respect to the living organism.
+**(3)** If a living organism is on the Domestic Substances List or is to be added to the List under subsection (1) or 105.1(1), the Minister may amend the List to indicate that subsection 106(3) applies with respect to the living organism.

 **(4)** An amendment referred to in subsection (3)

-  shall indicate, by inclusion or exclusion, the significant new activities in relation to the living organism **with** respect **to** which subsection 106(3) is to apply and, **if** regulations in respect of those significant new activities are not made under paragraphs 114(1)(c), (d) and (g), specify the information to be provided to the Minister under that subsection, the date on or before which it is to be provided and the period within which it is to be assessed under section 108; **and**
+  shall indicate, by inclusion or exclusion, the significant new activities in relation to the living organism with respect to which subsection 106(3) is to apply and, if regulations in respect of those significant new activities are not made under paragraphs 114(1)(c), (d) and (g), specify the information to be provided to the Minister under that subsection, the date on or before which it is to be provided and the period within which it is to be assessed under section 108; and

   may specify for the purpose of subsection 112.1(2) classes of persons who are not required to be notified under subsection 112.1(1) with respect to the living organism.

-****(5)**** **The Minister may** amend the **Domestic Substances** List in respect of **a** living organism **with respect to which subsection 106(3) applies**
+**(5)** The Minister may amend the Domestic Substances List in respect of a living organism with respect to which subsection 106(3) applies

-  **to vary** the significant new activities in relation to the living organism **or vary** the information to be provided to the Minister under subsection **106(3)**, the date on or before which **that information** is to be provided **or** the period within which it is to be assessed under section 108;
+  to vary the significant new activities in relation to the living organism or vary the information to be provided to the Minister under subsection 106(3), the date on or before which that information is to be provided or the period within which it is to be assessed under section 108;

   to indicate that subsection 106(3) no longer applies;

-  to specify classes of persons for the purpose of subsection 112.1(2), if no **such class**es are specified with respect to the living organism;
+  to specify classes of persons for the purpose of subsection 112.1(2), if no such classes are specified with respect to the living organism;

   to vary the classes of persons, if any, that are specified for the purpose of subsection 112.1(2); or

   to delete any class of persons that is specified for the purpose of subsection 112.1(2).

-> **Explanatory Note**:
-> Existing text of subsections 112(3) and (4):
-> *Existing Text*:
-> > Where a living organism is on the Domestic Substances List or is to be added to the List under subsection (1), the Minister may amend the List in respect of the living organism to indicate that subsection 106(3) applies with respect to the living organism or that it no longer applies or by varying the significant new activities in relation to the living organism in respect of which subsection 106(3) is to apply.
-> > An amendment referred to in subsection (3) shall indicate, by inclusion or exclusion, the significant new activities in relation to the living organism in respect of which subsection 106(3) is to apply, and where regulations in respect of those significant new activities are not made under paragraphs 114(1)(c), (d) and (g), specify the information to be provided to the Minister under that subsection, the date on or before which it is to be provided and the period within which it is to be assessed under section 108.

 ### Section 44

 The Act is amended by adding the following after section 112:

-### Section **112.1**
+### Section 112.1

-  **(1)** If a living organism is specified on the Domestic Substances List with an indication that subsection 106(3) applies with respect to the living organism, every person who transfers the physical possession or control of the living organism shall notify all **persons** to whom the possession or control is transferred of the obligation to comply with that subsection.
+  **(1)** If a living organism is specified on the Domestic Substances List with an indication that subsection 106(3) applies with respect to the living organism, every person who transfers the physical possession or control of the living organism shall notify all persons to whom the possession or control is transferred of the obligation to comply with that subsection.

   **(2)** A person is not required to be notified under subsection (1) with respect to a living organism if they are within a class of persons that is specified on the Domestic Substances List in respect of the living organism for the purpose of this subsection.

-> **Explanatory Note**:
-> New.
+### Section 44.1

+Subsection 114(1) of the Act is amended by adding the following after paragraph (g):

+prescribing processes for meaningful public participation in

+an assessment under section 108, and

+the determination of whether to grant a waiver requested under subsection 106(8);

 ### Section 45

 Paragraphs 199(1)(a) and (b) of the Act are replaced by the following:

-a substance or group of substances **specified in Part 1 or 2** of the list of toxic substances in Schedule 1; or
+a substance or group of substances specified in Part 1 or 2 of the list of toxic substances in Schedule 1; or

 a substance or group of substances in relation to which there has been published in the `Canada Gazette`

-a statement of the Ministers under paragraph 77(6)(b) indicating that the measure that they propose to take, as confirmed or amended, is a recommendation that the substance be added to **Part 1 or 2 of** the list of toxic substances in Schedule 1, or
+a statement of the Ministers under paragraph 77(6)(b) indicating that the measure that they propose to take, as confirmed or amended, is a recommendation that the substance be added to Part 1 or 2 of the list of toxic substances in Schedule 1, or

 a copy of an order proposed to be made under subsection 90(1).

-> **Explanatory Note**:
-> Relevant portion of subsection 199(1):
-> *Existing Text*:
-> > The Minister may at any time publish in the `Canada Gazette`, and in any other manner that the Minister considers appropriate, a notice requiring any person or class of persons described in the notice to prepare and implement an environmental emergency plan respecting the prevention of, preparedness for, response to or recovery from an environmental emergency in respect of
-> > a substance or group of substances on the List of Toxic Substances in Schedule 1; or
-> > a substance or group of substances in relation to which there has been published in the `Canada Gazette`
-> > a statement of the Ministers under paragraph 77(6)(b) indicating that the measure that they propose to take, as confirmed or amended, is a recommendation that the substance be added to the List of Toxic Substances in Schedule 1, or
-> > a copy of an order proposed to be made under subsection 90(1).

 ### Section 46

   **(1)** Paragraphs 209(2)(f) and (g) of the Act are replaced by the following:

-    the purposes for which the substance, a product **that contains the substance or a product that may release the substance into the environment** may be imported, **exported**, manufactured, processed, used, offered for sale or sold;
+    the purposes for which the substance, a product that contains the substance or a product that may release the substance into the environment may be imported, exported, manufactured, processed, used, offered for sale or sold;

-    the manner in which and the conditions under which the substance, a product **that contains the substance or a product that may release the substance into the environment** may be imported, **exported**, manufactured, processed or used;
+    the manner in which and the conditions under which the substance, a product that contains the substance or a product that may release the substance into the environment may be imported, exported, manufactured, processed or used;

   **(2)** Paragraph 209(2)(i) of the Act is replaced by the following:

-    the quantities or concentrations of the substance that may be imported **or exported**;
+    the quantities or concentrations of the substance that may be imported or exported;

   **(3)** Paragraphs 209(2)(l) to (r) of the Act are replaced by the following:

-    the total, partial or conditional prohibition of the manufacture, use, processing, sale, offering for sale, import or export of the substance, a product **that contains** the substance or **a product that may release the substance into the environment** and the total, partial or conditional prohibition of the **manufacture**, import or export of a product that is intended to contain the substance;
+    the total, partial or conditional prohibition of the manufacture, use, processing, sale, offering for sale, import or export of the substance, a product that contains the substance or a product that may release the substance into the environment and the total, partial or conditional prohibition of the manufacture, import or export of a product that is intended to contain the substance;

-    the quantity or concentration of the substance that may be contained in any product manufactured, imported, exported, sold or offered for sale in Canada, **or that any such product may release into the environment;**
+    the quantity or concentration of the substance that may be contained in any product manufactured, imported, exported, sold or offered for sale in Canada, or that any such product may release into the environment;

-    the manner in which, the conditions under which and the purposes for which the substance, a product **that contains the substance or a product that may release the substance into the environment** may be advertised or offered for sale;
+    the manner in which, the conditions under which and the purposes for which the substance, a product that contains the substance or a product that may release the substance into the environment may be advertised or offered for sale;

-    the manner in which and the conditions under which the substance, a product **that contains the substance or a product that may release the substance into the environment** may be stored, displayed, handled, transported or offered for transport;
+    the manner in which and the conditions under which the substance, a product that contains the substance or a product that may release the substance into the environment may be stored, displayed, handled, transported or offered for transport;

-    the packaging and labelling of the substance, a product **that contains the substance or a product that may release the substance into the environment**;
+    the packaging and labelling of the substance, a product that contains the substance or a product that may release the substance into the environment;

-    the manner, conditions, places and method of disposal or recycling of the substance, a product **that contains the substance or a product that may release the substance into the environment**, including standards for the construction, maintenance and inspection of disposal or recycling sites;
+    the manner, conditions, places and method of disposal or recycling of the substance, a product that contains the substance or a product that may release the substance into the environment, including standards for the construction, maintenance and inspection of disposal or recycling sites;

-    the submission to the Minister, on request or at any times that are prescribed, of information relating to the substance, **a product that contains the substance or a product that may release the substance into the environment**;
+    the submission to the Minister, on request or at any times that are prescribed, of information relating to the substance, a product that contains the substance or a product that may release the substance into the environment;

   **(4)** Paragraphs 209(2)(t) and (u) of the Act are replaced by the following:

-    the conduct of sampling, analyses, tests, measurements or monitoring of the substance, **a product that contains the substance or a product that may release the substance into the environment** and the submission of the results to the Minister;
+    the conduct of sampling, analyses, tests, measurements or monitoring of the substance, a product that contains the substance or a product that may release the substance into the environment and the submission of the results to the Minister;

-    the submission to the Minister of samples of the substance, **a product that contains the substance or a product that may release the substance into the environment**;
+    the submission to the Minister of samples of the substance, a product that contains the substance or a product that may release the substance into the environment;

   **(5)** Paragraph 209(2)(v) of the English version of the Act is replaced by the following:

-    the conditions, test procedures and laboratory practices to be followed for conducting sampling, analyses, tests, measurements or monitoring of the substance, **a product that contains the substance or a product that may release the substance into the environment**;
+    the conditions, test procedures and laboratory practices to be followed for conducting sampling, analyses, tests, measurements or monitoring of the substance, a product that contains the substance or a product that may release the substance into the environment;

   **(6)** Section 209 of the Act is amended by adding the following after subsection (4):